Tempo logotype

 • PMO and finance teams looking for delivery-to-cost traceability need Tempo's depth inside Jira, not another coordination layer

 Asana is a well-established work management platform.
-It covers team capacity and project labor costs, but if your organization needs deep financial compliance and CapEx/OpEx classification, Tempo is a value-add.
+It covers team capacity and project labor costs, but organizations that need CapEx/OpEx classification against actual Jira delivery data will outgrow it.

-If your main challenge is clarity, accountability, and cross-team visibility across marketing, operations, and general project work, Asana is a serious option with more than 300 integrations and a polished user experience.
-It has broad cross-functional appeal, analyst recognition from Gartner and Forrester, reach across much of the Fortune 100, and growing AI functionality.
+If the main challenge is cross-team coordination – across marketing, operations, and general project work – Asana is a serious option with more than 300 integrations and a polished user experience.
+It has broad cross-functional appeal, reach across much of the Fortune 100, and growing AI functionality.

-Tempo's SPM suite, available on the Atlassian Marketplace, is a modular alternative for organizations that want portfolio decisions grounded in Jira execution reality rather than layered on top of another coordination tool.
-Where Asana's story is cross-functional work coordination with AI productivity, the Tempo SPM suite focuses on financial governance, capacity constraints, and delivery economics tied directly to the Jira data where engineering and product work lives.
+Tempo's SPM suite, available on the Atlassian Marketplace, is a modular alternative for organizations that want portfolio decisions grounded in Jira execution data rather than managed in a parallel coordination tool.
+Where Asana centers on cross-functional work coordination with AI productivity, the Tempo SPM suite focuses on the financial and capacity layer – CapEx/OpEx tracking, labor cost actuals, and budget-to-actuals reconciliation – tied directly to the Jira data where engineering and product work lives.

 How do Asana and Tempo compare?